Fhong10/flhong03.github-io/_publications/absorbance-study.md

      alt="Simulation"
      style="max-width: 420px; width: 100%; height: auto; display: block; margin: 0 0 12px 0;">

-Voltage- and wavelength- dependent spectra of absorption was measured, as shown in the graph above.
+Voltage- and wavelength-dependent spectra of absorption were measured, as shown in the graph above.
 These data correspond to the supplementary information in Figure S2a of J. Am.
 Chem.
 Soc.
-2022, 144, 51, 23505–23515
+2022, 144, 51, 23505–23515.

 **1. Beer-Lambert Law**
 First, we define absorbance ($A$) based on the ratio of transmitted to incident light:

 $$